DarkAssassin23/Elite_Encryption_Algorithm/src/Swift/README.md

 them if you choose to do so.
 When you create a new set of keys, the app will prompt you to choose how many keys you would like to generate and how long you want your keys to be.
-After which, it will prompt you to enter a password so your keys can be encrypted themselves.
+After which, it will prompt you to enter a password so your keys can be encrypted.

 Like the [C implementation](../C/), you are able to have as many key files as you like and can select which one to use at the time of